Jared Huffman

 Jared William Huffman (born February 18, 1964) is an American lawyer and politician serving as the U.S. representative for California's 2nd congressional district since 2013.
 A member of the Democratic Party, Huffman represented the 6th district in the California State Assembly from 2006 to 2012.
 He chaired the Assembly Water, Parks & Wildlife Committee and the Assembly Environmental Caucus.
 He was elected to Congress in 2012 with more than 70% of the vote, defeating Republican nominee Dan Roberts.
 His congressional district covers the North Coast from the Golden Gate Bridge to the Oregon border.

 Early life and education

 Huffman was born in Independence, Missouri.
-He graduated from William Chrisman High School in 1982 and in 1986 received his Bachelor of Arts in political science magna cum laude from University of California, Santa Barbara, where he was a member of the Phi Delta Theta fraternity.
+His family were members of the Reorganized Church of Jesus Christ of Latter Day Saints He graduated from William Chrisman High School in 1982 and in 1986 received his Bachelor of Arts in political science magna cum laude from University of California, Santa Barbara, where he was a member of the Phi Delta Theta fraternity.
 At UCSB, Huffman was a three-time All-American volleyball player.
 He was a member of the USA Volleyball Team in 1987 when the team was top-ranked worldwide and had recently won the World Championship.
 He graduated cum laude from Boston College Law School in 1990, and then moved to the San Francisco Bay Area.